getditto/DittoAndroidTools/README.md

 DittoAndroidTools are diagnostic tools for Ditto.
 You can view connected peers, export debug logs, browse collections/documents and see Ditto's disk usage/ export this data.

-These tools are available through Maven.
+These tools are available via Maven Central.

 For support, please contact Ditto Support (<support@ditto.live>).